 - Development of database with a molecular technique to generate a barcode that is specific and traceable; and - Development of diagnostic kits to identify contamination in food through biosensor, which is fast and convenient; inclusive to cross-contamination; - Development of effective disinfectant to resolve contamination issue at source Food safety sustainability project from upstream to downstream of the food chain is the innovation of the food industry in the future.
-It can be accurately traced back to the source of the specific species of infection along with creating a database and using it as Big data of the specific species of infection along with creating a database and using it as Big data to predict and prevent contamination by selecting solutions that can sustainably eliminate pathogens and reduce their recurrence.
+It can be accurately traced back to the source of the specific species of infection along with creating a database and using it as Big data to predict and prevent contamination by selecting solutions that can sustainably eliminate pathogens and reduce their recurrence.